blast-hardcheese/smithy/docs/source/1.0/guides/model-linters.rst

 This validator has built-in mappings from noninclusive terms to match model text to suggested alternatives.
-The configuration allows for additional terms to suggestions mappings to either replace or append the built-in mappings.
+The configuration allows for additional terms to suggestions mappings to either override or append the built-in mappings.
 If a match occurs and the suggested alternatives is empty, no suggestion is made in the generated warning message.